Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: Related works

 Combinatorial optimization problems (COPs) are widely present in network resource optimization, including the \textit{traveling salesman problem}~\cite{10598354}, \textit{knapsack problem}~\cite{liu2023resource}, and \textit{multi-armed bandit problem}~\cite{10444936}, etc. Among them, quadratic assignment problem (QAP) is considered as one of the most difficult to solve in combinatorial optimization~\cite{silva2021quadratic}.
 In addition, various variants of this problem, such as \textit{Quadratic Bottleneck Assignment Problem}, Biquadratic QAP, quadratic semi-assignment problem and the relatively new GQAP, have continuously emerged, attracting significant attention over the past decades.
 A common approach is to linearize the quadratic terms using linearization techniques, enabling the problems to be solved with general-purpose mixed integer linear programming solvers.
 Two widely used techniques are standard linearization~\cite{glover1974converting} and the reformulation-linearization technique (RLT)~\cite{sherali1998reformulation}.
 Meanwhile, the authors in~\cite{pessoa2010algorithms} further integrate Lagrangean relaxation procedure over RLT, then combine with the classic Branch \& Bound scheme.
 Nevertheless, the quadratic form of its objective function makes it challenging to find even an approximate optimal solution within limited time, especially when the problem size is slightly larger.
 To this end, the authors in~\cite{silva2021quadratic} propose a heuristic algorithm, a parallel iterated tabu search algorithm.
 Although it outperforms traditional integer linear programming solvers in terms of performance, its high computational complexity makes it challenging to apply in real-time optimization scenarios.

 Meanwhile, the success of DRL in solving increasingly complex problems over the past decade has also inspired a wave of research on using DRL to tackle COPs with low complexity.
 Notable achievements have been made in solving problems such as the TSP, Vehicle Routing Problem, and Maximum Cut~\cite{khalil2017learning,ma2019combinatorial,cappart2021combining}.
-The basic idea is to transform the optimization of a high-dimensional variable into a decision sequence, thus formulating it as an MDP model dependent on a DRL paradigm.
-However, unlike ordering problems such as the TSP, the QAP problem is less amenable to this type of transformation, and thus using DRL to solve QAP has received relatively little attention.
+The basic idea is to transform the optimization of a high-dimensional variable into a decision sequence, thus formulating it as an MDP model based on the DRL paradigm.
+However, unlike ordering problems such as the TSP, the QAP problem hardly permits such a transformation.
+Thus using DRL to solve QAP has received relatively little attention.
 To our knowledge, only two studies have explored this approach.
-In~\cite{pashazadeh2021difficulty}, the authors identify the challenges of generalizing existing frameworks for TSP on QAP.
+In~\cite{pashazadeh2021difficulty}, the authors discuss the challenges of generalizing existing frameworks for TSP on QAP.
 Moreover, in~\cite{bagga2023solving} the authors leverage a novel double pointer network, which alternates between selecting a location for the next facility and choosing a facility for the previously selected location.
 Although the effectiveness of this paradigm has been demonstrated, it is limited to standard QAP that requires an equal number of facilities and locations.
 Consequently, the algorithm’s applicability is restricted.
 In summary, a low-complexity algorithm for addressing the GQAP remains an open research area.